samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 *This project involved collaboration with many plant scientists in the Alliance of Bioversity International & CIAT.
 Special thanks to Drs.
 Milan Urban, Ph.D.; Steve Beebe, Ph.D.; for their invaluable support and funding.
 And Eng Harold Diaz, my colleague who began whit these implementations and developed the first version used as a basic template for this project.

+*In addition, our technician Fabricio Soto and the Electronical Engineer trainees Alejandra Guzman and Sebastian Pinzon contributed to this project.

 # Before starting:
 - Node-Red full programming for greenhouse IoT automation using Raspberry Pi.
 - The JSON programming code is able to control the temperature in a greenhouse based on data from Wi-Fi sensors connected through MQTT (deploy after setting your personalized configuration).